lbryio/lbry.com/content/news/234-2019-hacktober.md

 Thanks to our community for helping us build the future of content freedom - we can't do this without you!

+Are you a developer who would like to contribute to LBRY?
+Check out our [lbry.tech website.](https://lbry.tech)